About Emily and This Website

 It was during my second trip down the graduate school path - this time to study Human Development and Psychology and this time a fiancee/newlywed - that I really started cooking a lot, truly appreciating wine, thinking about life with kids and taking as many courses in government and politics as I could (I swear there is a connection with development/psych and government/politics).

 All of those passions continue to be prominent in my life today.
-I'm a stay-at-home mom of two darling boys and am proud to say that they've never eaten at McDonald's, Burger King or the like.
+I'm a stay-at-home mom of two wonderful boys and am also a besotted cat owner.
 My husband, kids and I spend a lot of time playing around in the kitchen, gardening, reading, laughing, talking about current affairs and politics and trying to live a good and meaningful life in which we care for family and friends and nurture our Earth in all the ways in which we're capable.